Which place is cheaper, Virginia Beach or Chattanooga?

 Both Virginia Beach and Chattanooga during the summer are popular places to visit.
 Furthermore, many visitors come to Virginia Beach in the summer for the beaches and the family-friendly experiences.

 In July, Chattanooga is generally around the same temperature as Virginia Beach.
-Temperatures in Chattanooga average around 81°F (27°C), and Virginia Beach stays around 79°F (26°C).
+Daily temperatures in Chattanooga average around 81°F (27°C), and Virginia Beach fluctuates around 79°F (26°C).

 In Virginia Beach, it's very sunny this time of the year.
 It's quite sunny in Chattanooga.
 In the summer, Chattanooga often gets around the same amount of sunshine as Virginia Beach.
 Chattanooga gets 265 hours of sunny skies this time of year, while Virginia Beach receives 279 hours of full sun.

 Virginia Beach gets a good bit of rain this time of year.
 It rains a lot this time of the year in Chattanooga.
 Chattanooga usually gets less rain in July than Virginia Beach.
 Chattanooga gets 5.2 inches (131 mm) of rain, while Virginia Beach receives 5.7 inches (145 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Chattanooga and Virginia Beach.
 Furthermore, most visitors come to Virginia Beach for the natural beauty of the area during these months.